 XGIMI MoGo 2:

 The XGIMI MoGo 2 is a bargain at its price point, but unfortunately, its image quality is underwhelming due to its low peak brightness and 720p resolution.
 It also looks way worse than the LG CineBeam Q in any room context.
 Still, it's vastly cheaper than the LG.
-It competes more with the NexiGo PJ40 (Gen 3) on price, but that one also looks better, albeit it isn't as portable as the XGIMI.
+It competes more with the NexiGo PJ40 (Gen 3) on price, but that one also looks better, albeit it's not as portable as the XGIMI.

 See our review -